carboxylman/stackdb/vmprobes/examples/README.vmprobegeneric.txt

   * This filter would restrict any processes with a name of 'php-cgi' from exec'ing anything.
 Note that apply MUST appear befor retval to signal that this is an abort filter.

+Filter  function=sys_execve,argname=regs:filename,argval=php-cgi,apply=1,retval=-1

+  * This filter would restrict any process from exec'ing a program named "php-cgi" (if there were actually such a program).
+Contrast this with the previous example.

 Filter  function=sys_waitpid,name=php-cgi,when=post,retval=^[1-9]